Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 > sudo systemctl enable --now nginx
 ```

-You can test it with another machine inside your LAN by acessing [local-server-ip:$PORT](192.168.1.254:80)
+You can test it with another machine inside your LAN by accessing [local-server-ip:$PORT](192.168.1.254:80)

 If you are using the port 80 you can drop [$PORT](:80), as it is the [HTTP](HTTP) default